ltj/itu-bads/randomqueue/RandomQueue-README.txt

 ** Your output

    Please paste the output from your code below:

+Some die rolls: 5 6 5 4 2 6 2 6 1 3 3 3 5 1 6 3 5 2 1 1 4 6 5 4 3 4 5 4 2
+Mean (should be around 3.5): 3.4837
+Standard deviation (should be around 1.7): 1.7114
+Two colours from first shuffle: green blue
+Entire second shuffle: yellow green red green blue Remaining two colours from first shuffle: green blue

 ** Help
    List whatever help (if any) that you received, including help from